 What you’ll get: a new great group of friends, engaging lessons and discussions, group dinners with delicious food, a generous stipend for your time

 Applicants are required to attend all JLF sessions to receive the stipend.
-Sessions will be over dinner at North Carolina Hillel (210 West Cameron Ave) one night per week (dates TBD) from 6:30-8:00 pm and will include one Shabbat dinner.
+Sessions will be over dinner at North Carolina Hillel (210 West Cameron Ave) one night per week (dates TBD) and will include one Shabbat dinner.

-Sessions begin the second week of the semester in January and will meet weekly for 10 weeks (except Spring Break).
+Sessions begin the the week of September 2 and will meet weekly for 10 weeks (except Fall Break).